shinsenter/defer.js/README.md

 **Example**
 Lazy load an iframe.

-With `Defer.dom()`, we can effortlessly defer the load of iframe tags.
+With the `Defer.dom()` method, we can effortlessly defer the load of iframe tags.

 ```html
 <div id="demo-iframe">